RubySteps/21-day-challenge/2_adventures/003/smiller/14/README.md

   ./test_commons/page_objects/helpers.rb:11:in `block in on_page'
 ```

-The error message would be more useful if it said something like “expected to be on page ‘dashboard’, was at URL ‘/secondary-control-room’”.
+The error message would be more useful if it said something like “expected to be on page ‘dashboard’, was on ‘/secondary-control-room’”.
 (Site_prism has a [#current_url](https://github.com/natritmeyer/site_prism#getting-the-current-pages-url) method that gives us the actual value.)
 Feels like an RSpec Custom Matcher problem, though the shortest first step would be to precede the `expect(page).to be_displayed` check with

 ```ruby
 expect(page.current_path).to match(page.url_matcher || page.url)